 Encourage Your Spouse to Stop Worrying

-Learning more about the ingredients of encouragement could add some ammunition to your arsenal against the delibitating condition of worry.
-Regardless if what you’re both worrying about is part of the 8% of legitimate worries, or not, we still need address the issue(s).
+Learning more about the ingredients of encouragement could add some ammunition to your arsenal against the debilitating condition of worry.
+Regardless if what you’re both worried about is part of the 8% of legitimate worries, or not, we still need to address the issue(s).

 Here’s how to begin through the 5 ingredients of encouragement: